 The Company's customers include several of the largest semiconductor, telecommunications and computer manufacturing companies in the world and 13 of the largest electronics manufacturers in Japan.
 In fiscal 1996, only one customer, Hughes-Spectrolab, accounted for more than 10% of the Company's revenues.
 In fiscal 1996, sales to this customer accounted for 23.6% of the Company's revenues.
-In fiscal 1996, no other customer individually accounted for more than 7.5% of the Company's revenues.
 A number of the Company's customers are listed below: